Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 INSTALLATION

+For installation order, this mod is to be treated as a quest mod (not a tweak mod) and should be installed before anyother NPC mods that add interjections in SoA chapter 2&3.

 Extract the contents of the mod archive to your game's main directory.
 The game will be recognized automatically and the appropriate content will be installed.